How should you invest your money?

 The Bottom Line

 There is an appeal to rental property investment as it grants you consistent passive income while allowing yourself to be your own boss.
-Although it may require the need to attend to tenant requests regarding maintenance, you also have the option of making the income completely passive by hiring a property management company that will take care of finding tenants, handling maintenance requests, collecting rents, etc.
+Although it may require the need to attend to tenant requests regarding maintenance, you also have the option of making the income completely passive by hiring a property management company that will take care of finding tenants, handling maintenance requests, collecting rents, etc. For example, if you’re interested in investing in North Carolina but don’t live nearby, consider a local property management company that offers property management in Charlotte, NC, Raleigh-Durham and everything in between so your investment decisions aren’t limited by proximity or location.

 If you’re okay with accumulating wealth over a longer period of time, residential rental property investment may be right for you.
 Regardless, research and planning out what this might look like for you personally is crucial to increasing your chances of finding a successful investment.